jeffreysorgen/golf-club-sensors/implementation.md

 - How to separate out that parameter
 - How to modify sketch to say "Ready" or "Resting" depending that reading

+### To-do:
+1. In Monitor: Get the acc to say "Ready" or "Resting"
+2. When Resting, don't print more readings.
+3. In Monitor: When Ready, show x,y,z coordinates as a set of data points
+4. Determine when time-series data ends.
+5. Stop/start recording when it's still again.
+6. When does this stop?
+How to stop recording?
+When does it go back to Ready?
+7.
+8.

+## Accelerometer: Continued...
 ### Use the Accelerometer readings to determine its orientation to get start/rest orientation of the device
 - Attach the device to a stick in a perpendicular fashion as shown here. _Imagine your golf club is either being used, or is back in the golf bag._
 #### Images: (1)Attach the device to a stick (2)Rest orientation (3)Device orientation (4)Start orientation